 Analysis and Test Results

-Denim balances durability by increasing the stiffness and thickness of their fabric and balancing stretch.
+Denim balances durability by increasing the stiffness and thickness of the fabric and by balancing stretch.
 To test durability, we abraded each pair 100 times (on the knee and inner seam) with a piece of coarse sandpaper.
-We also tested wear and tear during everyday wear and typical chores in the garden and in the house.
+We also tested wear and tear during everyday wear and typical chores in the garden and the house.
 The Signature by Levi Strauss & Co.
-Gold Label Shaping are quite durable since they have no belt loops or zipper to malfunction.
+Gold Label Shaping are quite durable and have no belt loops or zippers to malfunction.

 Range of Motion

-Range of motion is important at work and for play.
-To test this metric, we performed many bends, lunges, and squats; we were sure to note any chasing, discomfort, or pinching.
+With the advent of jeggings, range of motion is not left to baggy, work jeans alone.
+In fact, we found a ton of mobility in the tightest-fitting skinny jeans on the market, depending on the percentage of stretchy materials used in their construction.
+To test this metric, we performed many bends, lunges, and squats.
 We then sat in the pants for two hours and wore them while performing chores around the house and yard.

-The LEE Women's Instantly Slims Classic Relaxed Fit Monroe Straight Leg was the standout in range of motion.
+The LEE Monroe was the standout in range of motion.
 This pair allowed for such great range of motion that our tester wore them while gardening and did not note any restriction.
-A few other notable pairs, which stood out for range of motion, include the Gloria Vanderbuilt and Hybrid Ultra Stretchy.
+A few other notable pairs for range of motion include the Gloria Vanderbilt and both of the Amazon Essentials options.

 We noticed a large range of quality when testing the components metric.
-Each pair was tested for the zipper quality by rapidly using the zipper 100 times.
-We also tested belt loop quality by stressing the belt loops, which meant tugging of them 100 times.
+Each pair was tested for zipper quality by rapidly using the zipper 100 times.
+We also tested belt loop quality by stressing the belt loops, which meant tugging on them 100 times.

-To determine any loose stitching or fraying, we examining the stitching upon arrival.
+To determine any loose stitching or fraying, we examined the stitching upon arrival.
 The Amazon Essentials High Rise Jean had the best component parts.
 We appreciated that the stitching was high quality, the belt loops had no issues or tearing, and the YKK zipper was flawless.
 The TAT brand zipper on the Signature by Levi Strauss & Co.
-Gold Label Women's Modern-Skinny and the Levi's brand zipper on the Levi's Women's 721 High Rise Skinny also worked smoothly, each catching only once during our testing.
-The Gloria Vanderbilt Amanda Classic zipper caught occasionally, around one in ten times.
-The zipper on the Hybrid Skinny was the worst of the bunch, catching near the bottom nearly every time.
+Gold Label Modern-Skinny and the Levi's brand zipper on the Levi's 721 High Rise Skinny also worked smoothly, each catching only once during our testing.
+The Gloria Vanderbilt Amanda Classic zipper caught occasionally — around one in ten times.

-Our tester is typically a US Women's 10, and while all pairs did fit, there was a huge range in fit: waist measurements ranged from 28" on the Hybrid Womens Hyper Ultra Stretch Comfy Skinny to 34" on the NYDJ Women's Marilyn Straight Leg Denim.
+Our tester is typically a US women's 6, and while all pairs did fit, there was a huge range in fit.
+The waist measurements we conducted in-house differed by about six inches, depending on the pair.
 Inseam lengths ranged from a very short 27" on the Signature by Levi Strauss & Co.
-Gold Label Women's Modern-Skinny and the Levi's Women's 721 High Rise Skinny to a fairly long 31" on the LEE Women's Instantly Slims Classic Relaxed Fit Monroe Straight Leg and the NYDJ Women's Marilyn Straight Leg Denim.
+Gold Label Modern-Skinny and the Levi's 721 High Rise Skinny to a fairly long 31" on the LEE Monroe and the NYDJ Marilyn Straight Leg Denim.

-The NYDJ Women's Marilyn Straight Leg Denim fit the biggest; they fit comfortably but there's a gap in the back of the waist.
-The tightest fit was the Levi's Women's 711 Skinny; these were the only jeans our tester had to do a little dance to wiggle into.
-With a 32" waist and 29" inseam, the Amazon Essentials High Rise felt the most true to size.
+The NYDJ Marilyn Straight Leg were the biggest; they fit comfortably, but there was a gap in the back of the waist.
+The tightest fit was the Levi's 711 Skinny and the Signature Gold Label Totally Shaping Pull-On Skinny.
+The Amazon Essentials pairs we tested, as well as the traditional Levi's, fit the best, and we found them true to size.